MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 When this pipeline is `run()`, the `Range(3)` pipeline produces three output values.
-These output values are then, at the time of generation, passed though our underlying function, `double`.
+These output values are then passed though our underlying function, `double`.
 The results are then collected and converted into an output knot.

 Combinators can be used to make pipelines with late binding.
 In this next example, `ThenDouble` is a pipeline that uses the `It` primitive